pendyalasyam/systemdesign/README.md

 So, in order to prevent these kind of scenarios, DNS delegated domain registartion work to registars and registars do the KYC properly and when things go wrong like above case they will involve into the issue and resolve the conflicts.
 Registars follow strict privacy rules as well and so they dont share information they collected during KYC until it is very necessary and required by law.
 For example, in JioHotstar case we still dont know who is that Delhi boy.

 For doing all this, we need to pay for Registars while registering our domain names.

+## A Note Of AnyCast IP Address
+We understand that Name resolution start with Root Name Server.
+But what happens if those 13 Root Servers crash or fail.
+Since it is only 13 in count, it is highly possible right?
+So, DNS system designers folllowed one intelligent idea.
+They used AnyCast IP Addresses for Root Servers.
+AnyCast ip address makes it possible that multiple computers located at geographically different places share the same ip address.
+So for example A-Root-Server ip `198.41.0.4` doesnt mean one computer, its collection of computers located at different geographical locations and sharing the same ip address.
+When Recursive Resolver tries to contact A-Root-Server then it will be actually served by A-Root-Server's replica located near geographic location.
+This not only handle failures, but also improves system performance as whole.
+This is another reason for us to pay for DNS resolution, otherwise who will pay for all this infrastructure cost.

+## Buying domain name and configuring the DNS

 # Problems with above simple Clients <-> Server architecture ?
 ***Single Point Of Failure:*** If the server crashes or power goes off or network gets disconnected, then clients can not reach to the server.
 This is undesirable for business.
 Assuem you are a restaurant owner who takes order online on your website and prepared 1000 meals assuming you may get 1000+ orders online.
 But what if your computer where web server is running crashes?
 Loss for the business right?
 So this is undesirable.
 You want your service to be up and running all the time during your business hours irrespective of crashes/power failures/network bottlenecks/etc.